kevtrng/Google-Forms-Guide/docs/customizingForm/setUploadPhotoForm.md

 ## Conclusion

-Woohoo!
 You did it!
-That's all!
-Now you have uploaded your own photo and set it as your Google Form Header!
+Now you have uploaded your own photo and set it as your Google Form Header.